The morning after the night before and the paranormal brothers find a visit to another point on the pentagram rather more than mere observation.

 His brother thought that curious; no time like the present…you mean the past Allan…I really feel you mean the past.

 Both brothers ran a kit check.
 Head cameras on.
 Allan on visible and Joseph on infrared.
 Experience suggested this was rather pointless, but it was oddly comforting to know the physical world tended not to agree with the mind.
 Or maybe technology was simply lagging behind evolutionary perceptions and incapable of picking up the unexplained.
-Coats were done up to avoid snagging and pockets filled with paraphernalia of no formal inventory, more a collection of oddments that, over time, had established permanence.
+Coats were zippered to avoid snagging and pockets filled with paraphernalia of no formal inventory.
+More a collection of oddments that, over time, became permanent.

 Allan placed a hand on the rusting railings and vaulted over the fence to land amidst nettles and weeds that had avoided the weedkiller sprayed against the outer edge.
 Slightly to his right, rusty hinges creaked as his brother simply pushed an aged gate open accompanied by significant eye rolling.